smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/07-Cloud-Run-CD/README.md

 Once you are done using the service, as always, you will decommission it.

-🚨 The proper way to decommision the service is not just to delete the **Cloud Run** service, as it will be automatically recreated whenever you push a new version of your code to the production branch of your repository
+🚨 The proper way to decommission the service is not just to delete the **Cloud Run** service, as it will be automatically recreated whenever you push a new version of your code to the production branch of your repository

 In order to decommision the service:
 - Go to [Cloud Build](http://console.cloud.google.com/cloud-build)